ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

 - Built on top of AWS Glue, out-of-the-box blueprints for AWS services and on prem databases
 - Fine grain access control for access to data via applications (row/column level security)
 - Centralized permissions - so many sources with different permissions
+- Cross-account sharing is free with AWS Lake Formation
+- S3 is the storage layer for Lake Formation
+- You can registering existing S3 buckets that contain your data, creates new buckets for the data lake and imports data into them

 ## Apache Flink
 - Fully managed service that allows you to run Flink on a managed cluster